Luigi Di Biagio: International career

 Di Biagio continued to be a key player for Italy under Dino Zoff, and he went on to represent Italy at Euro 2000, starting alongside Albertini in midfield, and winning a runners-up medal as Italy lost 2–1 to France in the final on a golden goal.
 Di Biagio had another successful tournament for Italy, and he scored Italy's first goal against Sweden, heading in a Del Piero corner, in Italy's final group match, which ended in a 2–1 win, and which allowed Italy to top their group and progress to the quarter-finals.
 In the victorious semi-final penalty shootout against co-hosts the Netherlands, he took Italy's first penalty, and was able to convert it successfully on this occasion.
 It was the first penalty he had taken after the infamous miss which struck the crossbar during the 1998 World Cup, which immediately eliminated Italy from the competition.

 Under Giovanni Trapattoni, Di Biagio was also a member of Italy's 2002 World Cup squad that was eliminated by co-hosts South Korea in the Round of 16 on a golden goal.
-Di Biagio made only one appearance in the tournament, however, playing in Italy's 2–0 opening win against Ecuador, where he assisted Vieri's second goal of the match with a long ball, in the 27th minute; he was substituted by Gattuso in the 69th minute.
-He made his final appearance for Italy in a friendly match against Turkey on 20 November 2002, in Pescara.
+Di Biagio made his only appearance of the tournament in Italy's 2–0 opening win against Ecuador on 3 June, which was his birthday, where he assisted Vieri's second goal of the match with a long ball, in the 27th minute; he was substituted by Gattuso in the 69th minute, and was ruled out for the remainder of the tournament due to injury.
+The lack of deep-lying playmakers and creativity in Italy's midfield as a result of Di Biagio's absence, and the team's consequent inability to control games in midfield was highlighted in the media as one of the reason's for their unexpected early elimination from the tournament.
+Di Biagio made his final appearance for Italy in a 1–1 friendly draw against Turkey, in Pescara, on 20 November 2002.